AnImpulsiveHuman/katacoda-scenarios/opagatekeeper-policy/trustedrepos/step3.md

 ## What the policy does
 - It checks if the kind is "Pod".
+- Stores the image name in a variable.
-- Finally checks if the "hostNetwork" is true and if so, denies the deployment.
+- Finally checks if the image name starts with any of the allowed repo names that were passed as a parameter  and if not, denies the deployment.

 Now we can apply the template.